Wareham, Massachusetts: Major highways

 The town has always been a vital transportation point, as the Bay Colony Railroad crosses through the town on its way to Cape Cod.
-There is a rail station in the town center just behind Main St. Next to the pond.
+There is a rail station in the town center just behind Main Street.
+Next to the pond.
 Interstates 495 and 195 both terminate in the western part of town, with I-495's highway route continuing on as Massachusetts Route 25, which passes through town and around Buttermilk Bay before ending at the Bourne Bridge.
 Additionally, U.S. Route 6 and Massachusetts Route 28 meet in East Wareham and continue on towards Cape Cod.
-Route 58's southern terminus is at Route 28 in Rochester near the Wareham town line.
+Route 58's southern terminus is at Route 28 in Rochester, near the Wareham town line.

 Rail

-There is currently no commuter rail service to Wareham, as the MBTA's Middleborough/Lakeville Line was only restored to Middleborough/Lakeville in 1997.
 The seasonal CapeFLYER service began stopping at Wareham Village station in June 2014.
 Based on the success of the CapeFLYER, commuter service to Wareham and Buzzards Bay is under consideration.

 The nearest inter-city (Amtrak) passenger rail stations are Route 128, Providence, and Boston's South Station.
-The nearest MBTA Commuter Rail station is Middleborough/Lakeville.
+The nearest MBTA Commuter Rail station is Middleborough station.

 Freight rail service is provided by the Massachusetts Coastal Railroad.